jonlaw32/CosmosDBLab/Labs/Cosmos DB Lab 1/README.md

 ![](./images/filter2.png)

-Imagine that we want to see hashtags where "#Tech" and "#Question" used.
+Imagine that we want to see hashtags where "#spark" and "#ApacheSpark" used.
 There two ways we can achieve this.

 Using an `OR` predicate: